Visiting Michigan State University Libraries Special Collections

 - Please maintain the order and arrangement within archival folders.

 Special Collections provides the following services.
 If you have further questions, please contact the Special Collections reading room during our normal hours.

-- Digital cameras and personal scanners are permitted in the Special Collections reading room for patrons who wish to make copies for scholarly use.
-Patrons using this equipment must have the permission of a Special Collections staff member to ensure the safety of the material and adherence to copyright law.
+Non-flash digital cameras and personal scanners are permitted in the Special Collections reading room for patrons who wish to make copies for personal scholarly use.